Frequently Asked Questions

 Yes, we have a full-time Registered Nurse on duty.

 Yes, hot lunches may be ordered from The Catering Group.
 Click here for menus, prices, and more information.
+The Catering Group can be contacted by phone at 619-332-8319 if you need to make any changes.

 Yes, we do – ParentsWeb, a private and secure portal which allows parents to see academic information specific to their children while protecting their children’s information from others.
 Information available to view is as follows: